aws-solutions/media-services-application-mapper/INSTALL.md

 #### Input Parameters

 1. Provide a stack name
-2. Provide an alternate bucket base name (leave at `rodeolabz` unless you are installing custom builds)
+1. Provide an alternate bucket base name (leave at `rodeolabz` unless you are installing custom builds)
+1. Provide the ARN for the Core IAM role created by the IAM Resources template
-2. Paste each of the table names that were generated from the DynamoDB stack
+1. Paste each of the table names that were generated from the DynamoDB stack
-3. Specify the time-to-live for the content, event and alarm tables; content not refreshed before this time will be removed from the cache
+1. Specify the time-to-live for the content, event and alarm tables; content not refreshed before this time will be removed from the cache

 #### Outputs